A massive GOOD LUCK to our four wonderful supporters of Reach who will be running in The London Marathon!

-Reach has five runners taking part.
-From the complexity of challenges faced in 2020, two of our original 2020 line up will be finally facing their dream after over two years of training, Donna Baldwin and Daniele Spinosa!
-Ross Hempstead, Dominic Rayner and Teresa Harper complete our fundraising super runners for this October!
+Two of our original 2020 line up will be finally facing their dream after over two years of training, Donna Baldwin and Daniele Spinosa!
+Ross Hempstead (has had to withdraw due to injury) Dominic Rayner and Teresa Harper complete our fundraising super runners for this October!

 Read below to hear our runners stories and their connection to Reach.